-4 All suppliers of domestic water to the public are subject to regulations adopted by the USEPA under the U.S. Safe Drinking Water Act (SDWA) of 1974, as amended (42 U.S.C. §300f et seq.), as well as by the State Water Board under the California SDWA (Health & Saf.
+3All suppliers of domestic water to the public are subject to regulations adopted by the USEPA under the U.S. Safe Drinking Water Act (SDWA) of 1974, as amended (42 U.S.C. §300f et seq.), as well as by the State Water Board under the California SDWA (Health & Saf.
 Code, div.
 104, pt.
 12, ch.
 4, §116270 et seq.).
 Pursuant to section 116270 of the Health and Safety Code, et al., it is the objective of the California SDWA that public water systems (PWS) deliver drinking water to consumers that is, at all times, pure, wholesome, and potable.

-Non-potable reuse: The planned use of recycled water for non-potable reuse applications5 has been practiced for many decades in California, several other areas of the United States, and in other countries.
-The reuse guidelines and regulations that existed in the 1960s and early 1970s, which addressed only non-potable reuse, reflected the state-ofthe-art at that time and the conservative approach taken by public health officials.
+applications4 has been practiced for many decades in California, several other areas of the United States, and in other countries.
+The reuse guidelines and regulations that existed in the 1960s and early 1970s, which addressed only non-potable reuse, reflected the state-of-the-art at that time and the conservative approach taken by public health officials.
 California Water Recycling Criteria governing the production and use of recycled water are contained in Title 22, Division 4, of the California Code of Regulations (State of California, 2000).

-Planned indirect potable reuse (IPR)6: Planned IPR involves the introduction of recycled water either into an environmental buffer such as a groundwater aquifer or a reservoir before the blended water is subject to conventional water treatment and/or disinfection and introduced into a water supply system.
+Planned indirect potable reuse (IPR)5: Planned IPR involves the introduction of recycled water either into an environmental buffer such as a groundwater aquifer or a reservoir before the blended water is subject to post-treatment and introduced into a water supply system.
 The relevant forms of IPR covered as part of this report include:

-- Indirect potable reuse for groundwater recharge (IPR-GWR): planned use of recycled water for replenishment of a groundwater basin or an aquifer that has been designated as a source water supply for a public water system (CWC section $13561c)^{7}$. - Surface water augmentation (SWA)8: planned placement of recycled water into a surface water reservoir used as a source of domestic drinking water supply for a public water system (CWC section 13561d).
+- Indirect potable reuse for groundwater recharge (IPR-GWR): planned use of recycled water for replenishment of a groundwater basin or an aquifer that has been designated as a source water supply for a public water system (CWC section 13561c)6. - Surface water augmentation (SWA)7: planned placement of recycled water into a surface water reservoir used as a source of domestic drinking water supply for a public water system (CWC section 13561d).